 Age is a mind set.
 But if your mind is set on how overweight you are, how you hate the way you look, and with regret for how you let things get so out of hand, you take that with you into your job search and interviews.
 Additionally, one’s weight will definitely play a role in the types of jobs for which they may apply; and a lack of confidence in the way one looks and feels about him/herself will come across in a job interview.
 A good, experienced recruiter or HR person will pick that up in no time.

-Anyone who is slim and fit into their 50’s, 60’s and beyond does not get there by accident or by luck: They WORK at it … and that alone sends the right message: “I care about myself: Good health and diet lifestyle is important to me.”
-And, THAT matters to a company’s ‘bottom line.’
+Anyone who is slim and fit in their 50’s, 60’s and beyond does not arrive at that age and that physique by accident or by luck: They WORK at it . . . and that alone sends the right message: “I care about myself: Good health and lifestyle is important to me.”
+And that matters to a company’s “bottom line.”

 Overweight employees are at a higher risk for developing the diseases that cost employers more (high blood pressure, type 2 diabetes, heart disease and stroke)—up to 52% more in annual healthcare costs vs. healthy weight employees, which results in businesses experiencing substantial increases in benefits premiums.
 As compared to healthier, non-obese counterparts, obese workers file twice the number of workers comp claims; have 7 times higher medical costs from those claims; and lose 13 times more days of work due to illness or injury.

-In focusing on women in particular for a moment, I see so many women in their 50’s and early 60’s who are highly educated, who in a previous life had great careers or owned/operated businesses; but who gave that up willingly to stay home and raise families and, thankfully, were financially able to do so.
-Their kids are now either in or have graduated college, and they are empty-nesters looking to get back into the job market.
+In focusing on women in particular for a moment, I see so many women in their 50’s and early 60’s who are highly educated, who in a previous life had great careers or owned/operated businesses, but who gave that up willingly to stay home and raise families.
+Their kids are now either in or have graduated college, and they are empty-nesters (some divorced or widowed) looking to get back into the job market.
 Some would even like to go back to school to further their education and/or get additional degrees.
-They have, however, really let themselves go, and many of them are not only very overweight and obese but they have medical issues as well.
-Every single one of them, bar none, tells me how sorry they are they allowed themselves to get so out of shape.
-They’re smart and talented and very eager to work, or to start a business, but they don’t have the ‘vibrancy’ and ‘energy’ Mr. Armes speaks of … nor the confidence.
+They have, however, let themselves go, and many of them are not only very overweight and obese but they have medical issues as well.
+Every single one of them, bar none, tells me how sorry they are that they allowed themselves to get so out of shape.
+They’re smart and talented and very eager to work, or to start a business, but they don’t have the “vibrancy” and “energy” George speaks of . . . nor the confidence.

 Similarly, men in their 50’s and older who carry around excessive weight and who may find themselves back in the job market, will also not have the vibrance and energy and/or the physical stamina of others competing for certain jobs.
-And, as Mr. Armes wrote, like it or not, image matters … especially in this day and age, when so many people are competing for one position.
+And, as George wrote, like it or not, image matters . . . especially in this day and age, when so many people are competing for one position.